raaka1/lutorpy/README.md

 ```

-# More usage and details
+# More details about using lua in python
 Lutorpy is built upon [lupa](https://github.com/scoder/lupa), there are more features provided by lupa could be also useful, please check it out.

 # Acknowledge